All Episodes

 We got 95 million Americans out of the labor force, 50 million in poverty and food stamps, lowest home ownership rate in 51 years.

-which I guess they have the luxury to do in the in the in the comfort of their air conditioned studio, or sitting out with their picnic basket and their champagne and caveat and watching the nightly episode of Thakespear and the Park.
+And both of them are too busy having emotional meltdowns every day to realize that all of this insanity on their part, which I guess they have the luxury to do in the comfort of their air-conditioned studio or sitting out with their picnic basket and their champagne and caviar and watching the nightly episode of Shakespeare in the park.

-They have do they even know what century Shakespeare wrote Julius Caesar?
+But of course, oh, these little people, they don't even know what century Shakespeare wrote Julius Caesar.

-Do they not know the outcome of this play and what it means and the symbolism of death and and how they bring it to modern day and they're able to capture the mood of the moment and they assassinate Donald Trump for the purposes of showing a great, great need and a desire of Americans, like hoping that he has a stroke or hoping that Clarence Thomas gets fed butter and eggs, so that like a lot of black men in the country will die at a young age.
+Do they not know the outcome of this play and what it means and the symbolism of death and how they bring it to modern day and they're able to capture the mood of the moment and they assassinate Donald Trump for the purposes of showing a great, great need and a desire of Americans, like hoping that he has a stroke or hoping that Clarence Thomas gets fed butter and eggs so that like a lot of black men in the country will die at a young age.

 How sick, ugly, and twisted are these people?